chrisribe/firebase-titanium/iphone/README.md

 Module has been tested with the following versions of the Titanium SDK:

-- Titanium 3.2.1
-- Titanium 3.3.0
-- Titanium 3.4.0
+- Titanium 5.1.1

 ## Installation ##

-- Download the latest build from the [releases page](https://github.com/LeftLaneLab/firebase-titanium/releases).
+- Download the latest build from the [releases page](https://github.com/ianko/firebase-titanium/releases).
 - Use [these instructions](http://docs.appcelerator.com/titanium/3.0/#!/guide/Using_a_Module) from Appcelerator to install the module file.

 ## Documentation ##